explorable-viz/authoring-assistant/paper/reviews/iclr2026/response.md

 ## Planned Revisions and New Experiments

 - Clarify manually-annotated subsets of SciGen are randomly chosen; add additional manual annotations to grow subset from 2% to 5%.
-We will include this data set as supplementary material and release it as an open source benchmark.
+We will include this data set as supplementary material and also plan to release it as an open source benchmark.
 - Evaluate SuggestionAgent performance against manual annotations; estimate noise in SuggestionAgent labelling.
 - Extend our correctness evaluation (Fig. 6(b)) to full SciGen dataset, using SuggestionAgent annotations (and adjusted for noise)
 - Expand the treatment of RQ2